tinojdev/python-discord-music-bot/readMe.md

 ## Setup

 - Download and install ffmpeg
-- Add a .env file with the following contents:
+- Set the following environment variables:

 ```
 DISCORD_TOKEN=your_token_here